New Student Information

 (Additional detailed instructions are located to the right under "Related Documents".)

-Please access our mySHAC patient portal and complete two required items by August 1, 2015:
+Please access the mySHAC patient portal and complete two required items by August 1, 2016:

-2) Complete the Tuberculosis (TB) Risk Assessment Form.
+2) Complete the online Tuberculosis (TB) Risk Assessment Form.

-IMPORTANT - Please read the following before submitting your information online:
+IMPORTANT - Please carefully read the following before submitting your information online.

 All incoming Carleton students are REQUIRED to:

-- Submit date of immunization against tetanus and diphtheria (Tdap preferred, Td also acceptable).
-Must have been received after September 1, 2005.
+- Submit date of (1) dose of immunization against tetanus and diphtheria (TDAP preferred, Td Booster also acceptable) received on or after September 1, 2006.

-- Complete the online Tuberculosis (TB) Risk Assessment form.
+- Lastly, complete the online Tuberculosis (TB) Risk Assessment form.
 If you answer "Yes" to any of the Risk Assessment questions, you will then need to meet with your health care provider and ask them to complete and sign the TB Clinical Documentation Form.
-Submit this form along with hardcopy results of an Interferon Gamma Release Assay (IGRA) blood test (recommended, especially for international students) or a Tuberculin Skin Test (TST, PPD, or Mantoux), and chest x-ray (if applicable), performed after March 15, 2015.
+Submit this form along with results of an Interferon Gamma Release Assay (IGRA) blood test (recommended, especially for international students) or a Tuberculin Skin Test (TST, PPD, or Mantoux), and chest x-ray (if applicable), performed after March 15, 2016.

 Note: If you do not complete your Immunization Information and the Tuberculosis (TB) Risk Assessment Form online or if you are not compliant with all the required immunizations, you will not be allowed to register for Winter Term classes.
 Based on individual circumstances, there may be other requirements or recommendations.